 Social responsibility has been a focus of Gentex from the start.
 From fire protection warning devices to automotive products that protect drivers, Gentex has always been in the business of safety.
 The Company incorporates environmental, social, and corporate governance issues into our decision-making processes and business policies.

-Vice President, General Counsel, and
+Vice President, General Counsel,

-Corporate Secretary, Sustainability Reporting Coordinator
+Corporate Secretary, and Sustainability Officer

 Gentex is committed to protect the environment by meeting relevant environmental legal and other requirements, and to strive for continual improvement in our environmental performance by seeking out smarter ways to minimize waste and prevent pollution.